-The Company established two classes of its common units, one designated as Class A common units, each of which entitled its holder to one vote per unit; and the second designated as Class B common units, each of which entitled its holder to one vote per unit.
+The Company established two classes of its common units, one designated as Class A common units, each of which entitled its holder to one vote per unit.
 In June 2018, the Board authorized the issuance of Class C common units and the Company redesignated Class B common units as Class A common units.
 As of December 31, 2018, Class A and Class C common units were the only classes of common units, each of which entitled its holder to one vote per unit.
 Due to employee terminations and resignations, 10,588,659 and 1,186,127 of Class A common units were forfeited during the years ended December 31, 2019 and 2018, respectively.
 The Company's outstanding common units have been issued from the incentive pool and the founders pool.
 In June 2018, the founders pool was dissolved.
 Certain incentive units available for issuance under the founder's pool were distributed to the holders of the Series A-3 and the Series A-4, as Class C common units.
 The remainder of the units available for issuance were redesignated as units available for issuance under the incentive pool as Class A common units.
 Common units in the incentive pool may be issued by the Board to employees, directors of, and consultants or advisors to the Company.